miteshhc/timez/README.md

 ## Description:

-timez is your go-to companion for measuring resource usage and run-time of command.
-It is a simple, minimal and performant utility developed in C++.
-It allows you to measure detailed metrics of a command's execution time and resource usage.
-It can be used to improve the performance of your code or test some command.
+timez is a simple utility that measures the execution time and resource usage of commands.
+It is designed to be a very lightweight and minimal solution for measuring the performance and resource usage of commands.

 ## Features: